mimblewimble/grin-rfcs/text/0000-full-wallet-lifecycle.md

 [motivation]: #motivation

 Grin Wallet's APIs currently provides functions for transacting and querying the contents of the wallet.
 However, several pieces of functionality around wallet creation and seed/password management are not included within the API.
-This means that any consumers of the API will expect their users to initialize the wallet manually before the APIs can be used.
+This means that any consumers of the API will either expect their users to initialize the wallet manually before the APIs can be used, or provide custom management for wallet lifecycle functions.

 The Wallet APIs are intended to be the foundation upon which community-created wallets should be built, and the job of a wallet creator is made far more difficult by the absence of wallet creation and seed management functions within the API.
 Ideally, it should be the case that a wallet can